OpenMS/pyopenms-docs/docs/source/background.rst

 Collision-induced dissociation
 ::::::::::::::::::::::::::::::

 Collision-induced dissociation is a method to fragment peptides using an inert gas such as argon or helium.
 Selected primary or precursor ions enter a collision cell filled with the inert gas.
 The application of the inert gas on the precursor ions causes the precursor ions that reach the energy threshold to fragment into smaller, product ions and or neutral losses.
-A {term}`mass spectrum` is recorded for both the precursor ions and the product ions.
-The {term}`mass spectrum` for the precursor ions will give you the mass for the entire peptide while the product ions will inform you about it’s amino acid composition.
+A :term:`mass spectrum` is recorded for both the precursor ions and the product ions.
+The :term:`mass spectrum` for the precursor ions will give you the mass for the entire peptide while the product ions will inform you about it’s amino acid composition.

 .. raw:: html